-Appreciate Take a moment to appreciate the appearance and color of the bar.
+Appreciate Take a moment to appreciate the appearance and color of the chocolate.
 The surface should have an attractive shine and a tight, fine grain.
-Chocolate has a lovely nuance of brown color—the hue depends on the cacao origin, cacao variety and processing techniques.
+Chocolate has a lovely nuance of brown color—the hue depends on the cacao origin, cacao variety, and processing techniques.

 Smell Smell the freshly broken piece of chocolate.
 Breathe in deeply.
 At this point, the aromas may be faint, tantalizing your taste buds, because most of the flavor components are carried within the cacao butter and unfold only as the chocolate melts.

-When tasting chocolate, note your experience from the first impression to the aftertaste.
+When tasting chocolate, note your experience from the first impression to the finish.
 Keep in mind the following:

 Sensations Chocolate is sensuous and embodies a complexity and depth that transcends most culinary pleasures—over 500 aromatic elements make up chocolate and their unique interaction illicit the luscious feeling we all know and love.